trentm/python-markdown2/README.md

 Many Markdown processors include support for additional optional syntax, and markdown2 is no exception.
 With markdown2 these are called "extras".
-Using the "footnotes" extra as an example, as a module:
+Using the "footnotes" extra as an example, here is how you use an extra ... as a module:

     $ python markdown2.py --extras footnotes foo.md > foo.html